Right to counsel: Israel

 All defendants, detainees, and criminal suspects in Israel are entitled to legal representation in any criminal proceedings pertaining to them and all suspects are also entitled to consult a lawyer prior to police interrogation.
 However, only those deemed eligible are entitled to state-funded representation if they cannot afford a lawyer.
 The Israeli Justice Ministry maintains the Public Defense unit to provide state-funded legal counsel to eligible defendants.
 In criminal trials, all defendants charged with a severe crime carrying a penalty of at least 10 years imprisonment and indigent defendants charged with a crime carrying a penalty of at least 5 years imprisonment are entitled to representation by the Public Defense, as are juveniles and the disabled.
-All indigent detainees and detainess for whom a request has been filed for remand until the end of proceedings are also entitled to representation from the Public Defense, as are prisoners who are facing parole hearings, anyone facing extradition proceedings, and sentenced defendants requesting retrial when cause is found.
+All indigent detainees and detainees for whom a request has been filed for remand until the end of proceedings are also entitled to representation from the Public Defense, as are prisoners who are facing parole hearings, anyone facing extradition proceedings, and sentenced defendants requesting retrial when cause is found.

 All defendants facing civil cases also have the right to counsel.
 The Ministry of Justice operates a Legal Aid Department to assist those eligible for state-funded legal aid in civil cases.
 Legal aid in civil cases is provided for a variety of fields, and applicants must typically meet the financial eligibility test to receive legal aid.
 However, in some categories of civil cases, legal aid is provided without an examination of financial eligibility.